yuya-h-29/react-recipe-app/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Future Feature

+Develop backend and enable to store your favorite recipes.
+I'll use node.js and postgreSQL.

 ## Built With

 - React.js